CS3219-AY2526Sem1/cs3219-ay2526s1-project-g32/matching_service/README.md

 ## API Endpoints

-All endpoints are prefixed with `/api/v1/matching` and **require authentication**.
+All endpoints are prefixed with `/api/v1/matching` and **require authentication** via JWT tokens validated by the User Service.

 ### Create Match Request
 **POST** `/requests`

 Adds a user to the matchmaking queue.
-User ID is extracted from the JWT token.
+User ID is extracted from the validated JWT token.

 **Headers:**
 ```